How to Decorate a Christmas Tree

 Experiment with different lighting schemes until you find one you like -- it's OK to mix and match lights.
 For example, a background of white or clear lights can be highlighted with strands of colored lights that wrap the outer areas of the tree.

-There are no firm rules when draping garlands on your Christmas tree.
-To avoid the "sausage effect" (branches bulging between tightly cinched garlands), start at the top of the tree and slowly increase the amount of garland between each wave as you work your way down the branches.
+There are no firm rules for decorating a Christmas tree when it comes to draping garland.
+To avoid branches bulging between tightly cinched garland strands, start at the top of the tree, and slowly increase the amount of garland between each wave as you work your way down the branches.
 Plan to use about two strands of garland for every vertical foot of tree.

-To avoid a busy look on your tree, use a variety of garlands from plain to fancy.
+To avoid a busy look on your tree, decorate your Christmas tree with a variety of garlands from plain to fancy.
 Thin, beaded garlands look best hung from branch to branch; thicker paper, ribbon, or foil garlands look best wrapped loosely around the entire tree.

 Step 3: Hang Christmas Tree Ornaments